hth313/boost41/doc/stack.rst

    To make the buffer stack work well you should keep some free registers around that can be used for the dynamic stack.
-This means that you should not fill your entire memory to the brim with programs or allocate way more data registers than you actually need.
+This means that you should not fill your entire memory to the brim with programs or set data register size much larger than you actually need.